szabgab/perlmaven.com/sites/en/pages/contributing-to-open-source-perl-ecosystem.md

 Relevant to CPAN modules.

-<h2 id="travis">Add Travis-CI to GitHub repository
+## Add Travis-CI to GitHub repository

 [Travis-CI](https://travis-ci.org/) provides continuous integration for any code hosted on GitHub.
 It is free of charge if the code is in a public repository.

-* Look at the [recently uploaded distributions](https://metacpan.org/recent) if they have a GitHub repository and if that repository does not have a `.travis.yml` file.<li>
+* Look at the [recently uploaded distributions](https://metacpan.org/recent) if they have a GitHub repository and if that repository does not have a `.travis.yml` file.
 * Fork and then clone the repository.
 * Run the tests locally on your computer.
 Learn which modules are recommended for the testing that are not required.
 You can tell Travis to install those before running the tests.
 * Send a pull request with a well constructed `.travis.yml` file.